StatisticianLeboo/My-Youtube-Channel/Machine Learning/Supervised Learning/README.md

 - **Gradient Boosting (XGBoost, LightGBM, CatBoost)**
 - **Neural Networks (Basic Feedforward, CNN, RNN)**
 - **Naive Bayes**
-- **AdaBoost**

-Each model is explored with sample datasets, codes using R and Pythin, performance evaluations, and visualization of results.
+Each model is explored with sample datasets, codes using R and Python, performance evaluations, and visualization of results.